 In the lending world, it is just the opposite!
 Only through a broker can you charge high interest rates.
 If you charge these high interest rates while making the loan directly to a borrower, you are committing usury, and usury has severe penalties.
 You can read more about usury on the California Office of the Attorney General website at ag.ca.gov.

-Loan servicing includes the back-office tasks of collecting payments from borrowers, disbursing payments to the investor, mailing required notices and statements, year end tax documents for the IRS and franchise tax board, maintaining adequate borrower insurance coverage, and coordinating foreclosure proceedings if necessary.
+Loan servicing includes the back-office tasks of collecting payments from borrowers, disbursing payments to the investor, mailing required notices and statements, year-end tax documents for the IRS and franchise tax board, maintaining adequate borrower insurance coverage, and coordinating foreclosure proceedings if they arise.

-Having an excellent team is always important and we suggest you check with your tax advisor, financial or retirement planner, accountant, and/or your attorney.
+Having an excellent team is always important and we suggest you check with your tax adviser, financial or retirement planner, accountant, and/or your attorney before you buy mortgage notes.
+If you need a referral, please call our office.

 The California Department of Real Estate has an entire document you can read on the subject HERE.